Roum-20/MalVista/README.md

-## MalScanX
+## MalVista
-MalScanX is a Streamlit-based interactive malware analysis framework.
+Malvista is a Streamlit-based interactive malware analysis framework.
 It provides static analysis, VirusTotal enrichment, MITRE ATT&CK mapping, IOC export, and risk scoring — all in one dashboard.